online-rpg/server/README.md

     0. start mongodb (or setup the `MONGODB_URI` as environment variable for a remote mongodb)
     1. File -> New -> Project from existing sources...
     2. Select the `pom.xml`, then next next next next...
-    3. Create run configuration that runs `com.vrrpg.server.VrRpgServerApplication`
+    3. Create run configuration that runs `VrRpgServerApplication`
     4. [optional] Setup environment variables in the configuration (see configuration below)

 - Run project (from CMD)